 San Francisco Opera Highlights: Conductor, Rusalka; Adler Fellows Concert: The Future Is Now

 Korean conductor Eun Sun Kim has been appointed the Caroline H. Hume Music Director Designate of San Francisco Opera (her tenure as music director begins August 1, 2021).
 She made her highly-anticipated Company debut conducting Rusalka in 2019.
-She made her American debut in 2017 leading La Traviata with Houston Grand Opera and was named the company’s Principal Guest Conductor.
-The conductor's North American breakthrough continued in 2018 with an acclaimed performance of Verdi’s Requiem at the Cincinnati May Festival.
+Her presence in North America was first established with performances of Verdi's Requiem with the Cincinnati Symphony and La Traviata with Houston Grand Opera, with the latter earning her an appointment as Principal Guest Conductor.

-Kim's recent engagements include a new production of Die Fledermaus with English National Opera; Carmen at Opernhaus Zürich; Hänsel und Gretel, Carmen and Fledermaus at Volksoper Wien; Il Viaggio a Reims at Teatro Real Madrid; La Traviata at Opéra de Marseilles and La Bohème with Oper Graz.
-Concert performances comprise appearances with Orchestre de Paris, Beethoven Orchestra Bonn and Stuttgart Philharmonic, as well as orchestras in Madrid, Marseilles, Lille, Nancy, Palermo, Turin, Milwaukee, Calgary and Santiago de Compostela.
+Kim's other recent assignments have included a new production of Die Fledermaus with English National Opera; Carmen at Opernhaus Zürich; Hänsel und Gretel, Carmen and Fledermaus at Volksoper Wien; Il Viaggio a Reims at Madrid's Teatro Real; La Traviata at Opéra de Marseilles and La Bohème with Oper Graz.
+Concert performances comprise appearances with Orchestre de Paris, Beethoven Orchestra Bonn and Stuttgart Philharmonic, as well as orchestras in Madrid, Marseilles, Munich, Lille, Nancy, Palermo, Turin, Milwaukee, Calgary and Santiago de Compostela.

 Kim studied composition and conducting in her hometown of Seoul before continuing her studies in Stuttgart, where she graduated with distinction.
 Directly after graduation, she was awarded First Prize in the International Jesús López-Cobos Opera Conducting Competition at the Teatro Real.